• Skip to primary navigation

 Why this recipe is so great:

 Madeleines are so soft, yet they have a touch of crispiness to their outer edges.
-I topped these with broken pieces of peppermint candy to give them extra holiday pizzaz.
+I topped these with broken pieces of peppermint candy to give them extra holiday pizzells.

-Even better, these gluten free chocolate madeleines are easy to make ahead and freeze.
-Then just thaw them out and top with the icing and peppermint candy when you are ready to eat them.
+Even better, these gluten-free chocolate madeleines are easy to make ahead and freeze.
+When you are ready to eat them, thaw them out and top with icing and peppermint candy.

 If you love holiday cookies as much as we do, you will want to try all of my delicious gluten free Christmas cookie recipes.

-• Almond flour - I recommend almond flour and NOT almond meal.
-Almond meal is a thicker grind and it will make your cookies grainy.
+• Almond flour – I recommend almond flour and NOT almond meal.
+Almond meal is a thicker grind, making your cookies grainy.

-• Peppermint candy or candy canes - these should be gluten free, but always check the ingredients labels just in case.
+• Peppermint candy or candy canes should be gluten-free but always check the ingredient labels.

 • Butter - use vegan butter if you would like your Madeleines to be dairy-free.